Seapost -> The Bombay - Aden Sea Post Office Service

 Post Card sent to Landour, India but miss-sorted to London.
 Error of sorting note by SPO sorters and returned to India from Aden.

-Although special cancellers should have been used to cancel mail posted on board the steamers, many examples exist where mail has been cancelled used the transit marks shown above.
+Although special cancellers should have been used to cancel mail posted on board the steamers, many examples exist where mail has been cancelled using the transit marks shown above.
 Below are some of the specific cancellers that were issued to cancel mail.

 The Sea Post Office sorting service was terminated in August 1914 with the outbreak of the 1st World War, when many of the ships were requisitioned for war service.
 The P. & O. Company, together with the Indian Post Office realised that they could not continue the regular weekly steamer service.